silviot/edx-platform-wiki/Setting-up-PyCharm-for-edX-development-(in-progress).md

 * Specify the following configurations:
 ![PyCharm 3.4+ conf](https://1786529bf2dfcc9a4fc2736524bc8aea4a66cc50.googledrive.com/host/0BxQlaq542xl2V182QTM4ZF9kZlU/pycharm_conf.jpg)

-### Create Debug Configuration (LMS, Studio)
+### Create Debug Configuration for LMS
-After the PyCharm remote interpter is configured we are ready to debug devstack.
+After the PyCharm remote interpreter is configured we are ready to debug devstack.

 * Create a debug configuration for LMS server
   * Open the file 'edx-platform/manage.py' in your devstack folder